 - Pipelle biopsy: A thin tube collects a tissue sample through the cervix.

-- Hysteroscopy: A camera-guided procedure to view and sample the lining.
+- Hysteroscopy: A camera-guided procedure to view and sample the lining, which can be performed as outpatient office hysteroscopy or under anaesthetic.

 - Lab analysis: Determines if cells are non-atypical or atypical.